Dastur Khan's Mosque

-Dastur Khan's Mosque, also known as Paththarwali Masjid, is a medieval mosque in Ahmedabad, India.
+Dastur Khan's Mosque, also known as Paththarwali Masjid, is a mosque in Ahmedabad, in the state of Gujarat.
+India.
+The structure is a Monument of National Importance.

+Overview

 The mosque is located south of Jama Masjid near the Astodiya Gate.
-The mosque was built in 1486 or 1463 during the reign of Mahmud Begada in the city by Dastur Khan, also known as Malik Khasazada, one of his ministers.
+The mosque was built in 1463 or 1486 during the reign of Mahmud Begada in the city by Dastur Khan, also known as Malik Khasazada, one of his ministers.

 The tomb of Dastur Khan is located near the south doorway in an open courtyard within the complex of the mosque.
 The courtyard walls are decorated with perforated stone windows.